 Symptoms of Ambien Withdrawal

 The first symptoms of Ambien withdrawal are rebound symptoms, or the return of symptoms that the drug was prescribed to treat.
 When a person stops taking Ambien to treat insomnia, the symptoms of insomnia will return.
 In addition to rebound symptoms, other symptoms of Ambien withdrawal include:

 - High blood pressure

 - Shaking and Tremors

 In more serious cases, Ambien withdrawal might shock the nervous system and cause seizures which can be life-threatening.
 A person should undergo Ambien detox with medical supervision because the symptoms of withdrawal may require attention from a medical professional.

 How Long Does Ambien Detox Take?

 The duration of Ambien detox depends on the physical characteristics of the patient and the severity of his or her dependency.
 In most cases, patients begin to experience their first withdrawal symptoms within 4 to 8 hours of detox.
 Within 1 to 2 days of detox, most withdrawal symptoms fully arise.
 Patients will begin to struggle with sleeping and will most likely experience memory loss and emotional imbalance.
-Within 3 to 5 days of Ambien detox, the symptoms become most severe and some patients begin to suffer from panic attacks.
+Within 3 to 5 days of Ambien detox, the withdrawal symptoms become most severe.
+Some patients begin to suffer from panic attacks.
 Once about a week has elapsed, the symptoms subside, and most patients are able to sleep without Ambien after two weeks without the medication.

 Take action & empower yourself